Pickleball: Noise level

 When the hard pickleball paddle strikes the hard ball, it produces a sharp popping sound.
 The constant sound during play has generated conflict between pickleball court owners and nearby property owners.
 The noise, combined with the rapid rise in pickleball's popularity, has produced an intense backlash against the sport in communities across the United States.

 In 2023, the American governing body of the sport, USA Pickleball, stated that “working together with manufacturers and the entire industry, we can develop quieter options that benefit everyone."

 In September 2020, one park in the Portland metropolitan area had to institute a ban on pickleball, despite having just installed new pickleball courts five months earlier.
 Residents nearest to the pickleball courts said they could not hold conversations inside their homes due to the noise from the pickleball courts.
 Despite the ban, people still used the pickleball courts the following year.
-In June 2021, at a West Linn City Council meeting, one resident said the noise resulted in family gatherings being "... wrought with discord and physically debilitating stress."
+In June 2021, at a West Linn City Council meeting, one resident said the noise resulted in family gatherings being "... wrought [sic] with discord and physically debilitating stress."
 Some described the noise as "trauma-inducing".
 Similar noise issues were raised in 2023 by residents of an apartment building adjacent to a pickleball court in Halifax, Nova Scotia, Canada.